Epidemiology

 • The largest outbreak of confirmed cases in the Central African Republic occurred in November 2021, with 14 cases and four waves of interhuman transmission.[10]

-A global outbreak was first identified in May 2022 and is ongoing.
-Clusters of cases were reported across several countries outside of Africa with no direct travel links to an endemic area.
-This was the first time that chains of transmission were reported in countries without known epidemiological links to West and Central Africa.
-The WHO declared that the 2022 global outbreak constituted a Public Health Emergency of International Concern (PHEIC) in July 2022.
-The PHEIC ended in May 2023 as the frequency of cases had decreased significantly, although cases continue to be reported.
-The group of variants largely circulating in the outbreak belong to the clade IIb variant of the monkeypox virus.
+• A global outbreak of clade II mpox was first identified in May 2022 and is ongoing across many countries.
+Clusters of cases were initially reported across several countries outside of Africa with no direct travel links to an endemic area.
+This was the first time that chains of transmission were reported in countries without known epidemiologic links to West and Central Africa.

-• Unlike previous outbreaks, cases outside of Africa have predominantly been in younger adult men, most of whom identify as gay, bisexual, or other men who have sex with men.[13][14][15]
+• Unlike previous outbreaks, cases outside of Africa have predominantly been in younger adult men, most of whom identify as gay, bisexual, or other men who have sex with men.[14][15][16]
 There is no signal suggesting sustained transmission outside of these networks.
-Males aged between 18 and 44 years have been disproportionately affected.[11]
+Males ages between 18 and 44 years have been disproportionately affected.[12]

 • Cases have also been reported in women (mainly heterosexual, including pregnant women) and children, albeit more rarely.[17][18][19]
 In the US, 2.7% of all reported cases were in women including 3% in pregnant or recently pregnant women (as of November 2022).[20]